Commonly Used Brand Name(s)Prolia, Xgeva

 - Urinary tract infection—Use with caution.
 May make these conditions worse.

 It is important that your doctor check your progress at regular visits to make sure this medicine is working properly.
 Blood tests may be needed to check for unwanted effects.

 Your unborn baby could be harmed if you use this medicine while you are pregnant.
-Women receiving Xgeva® should use a highly effective form of birth control to keep from getting pregnant during treatment and for at least 5 months after the last dose.
+Women receiving Xgeva® should use a highly effective form of birth control to keep from getting pregnant during treatment with this medicine and for at least 5 months after the last dose.
 There is also a potential for this medicine to cause birth defects if the father is using it when his sexual partner becomes pregnant.
 If a pregnancy occurs while you are receiving this medicine, tell your doctor right away.